FAQs for Student Conduct (Students)

 How is the determination made if I am responsible or not responsible for the charges brought against me?

-When determining if a student is Responsible or Not Responsible for the charges, a Conduct Officer uses a preponderance of evidence standard.
-This standard is met based on the more convincing evidence presented and its probable truth or accuracy; the amount of evidence presented is not relevant.
-Based on the evidence presented, if the Conduct Officer feels it is more likely than not that a student demonstrated or engaged in prohibited behavior, they must find them responsible.
-Likewise, if the Conduct Officer feels it is more likely than not, based on the evidence presented, that the student did not demonstrate or engage in prohibited behavior, they must find them not responsible.
+The College uses a preponderance of evidence standard to determine if a student is Responsible or Not Responsible for the charges brought against them.
+After weighing the evidence presented, if it is determined to be more likely than not that a student violated the Code of Conduct, they must find them responsible.
+Likewise, if the Conduct Officer feels it is more likely than not, that the student did not violate the Code of Conduct, they must find them not responsible.

 How are sanctions determined in a student conduct meeting?

-Sanctions for violating the Student Code of Conduct are based on a variety of factors, including: (1) the severity of the violation; (2) the violation’s impact on the college and local community; (3) the number of violations which occurred during an incident; and (4) the student’s prior disciplinary history.
+Sanctions for violating the Student Code of Conduct are based on a variety of factors, including: (1) the student’s academic transcript; (2) the student’s conduct history; (3) an impact statement submitted by the student respondent (if applicable); and (4) other relevant mitigating and aggravating factors, which can include, but are not limited to: the severity of the violation, the violation’s impact on the college and local community, and the number of violations a student was found Responsible for in that case.

 What happens if I do not attend my conduct meeting?